Arizona Medicaid is known as Arizona Health Care Cost Containment System (AHCCCS), which covers over 1.7 million people.

 Once you’ve determined whether you’re in one of the qualifying groups for Medicaid, you need to look at your income.

-Here are the monthly income maximums for adults who are 133% FPL:
+Here are the monthly income maximums for adults who are 133% of the FPL:

 Like most Medicaid programs in the U.S., AHCCCS provides low-cost health care coverage through the use of health plans.